The semi-classical energy of closed Nambu-Goto strings: Introduction

-The approach taken in \cite{RotatingStringEnergy}, which we adapt here to the closed string case, is based on classical rotating string solutions for the Nambu-Goto string.
-We then quantize the perturbations to these solutions at second order in the perturbation, obtaining a free quantum field living on the world-sheet.
-The equations of motion for the fluctuations only depend on the world-sheet geometric data, i.e., the induced metric and the second fundamental form.
+The perturbation $\vp$ is naturally interpreted as a field living on the world-sheet, so that quantization yields a free quantum theory on the world-sheet.
+The equations of motion for $\vp$ only depend on the world-sheet geometric data, i.e., the metric and the second fundamental form induced by the classical embedding $\bar X$.
 Hence, it seems natural, in line with the framework of \cite{BRZ}, to use methods from quantum field theory on curved space-time \cite{HollandsWaldWick, HollandsWaldReview} for the renormalization of the free world-sheet Hamiltonian $H^0$.
 This means that renormalization is performed locally, using the local geometric data.
 The correspondence between the world-sheet Hamiltonian and the target space energy then gives corrections to the classical Regge trajectories.

 Let us analyze the latter point in more detail.
-The classical target space energy and angular momentum of the closed string solution with the minimal energy for coinciding angular momenta $L_{1,2} = L_{3,4} > 0$ are

-In our parametrization (see below), the world-sheet time $\tau$ is dimensionless, and so should be the world-sheet Hamiltonian $H$.
-Its free part $H^0$ does not contain any further parameters and the string tension $\gamma$ appears in inverse powers in the interaction terms.
-By dimensional analysis, we must thus have
+We recall that in the covariant quantization the ground state energies $E_{J}$ for angular momentum $J_{1,2}, J_{3,4} \geq 0$ satisfy \beq E^2 = 4 \pi \gamma ( J_{1,2} + J_{3,4} - 2 a), \eeq with $\gamma$ the string tension, a relation which we call the Regge trajectory in the following (no extension of the angular momenta to the complex plane is intended).
+It is important to note that this ground state is degenerate in the sense that ground states for fixed $J = J_{1,2} + J_{3,4}$ all have the same energy $E_J$.
+We will be parameterizing the rotating string in terms of the two radii $R_{1,2}$, $R_{3,4}$ in the two planes.
+In terms of these, the classical target space energy and angular momentum are given by